vals43/Personal-Expense-Tracker/README.md

 * The root `package.json` manages **workspaces** and **dev scripts**.
 * Each workspace (`frontend` and `backend`) has its own `package.json`.
 * `.gitignore` should be set up in each workspace and in the root to ignore `node_modules`, `.env`, and other temporary files.
+* the template for `.env` are dispo for frontend or backend